rehierl/node-tree-outliner/1-1-3-graph-theory/0-4-operations-binary.md

 * aka. graph sum (+)
 * used to combine graphs to form a larger graph
 * analogous to the disjoint union of sets

+unclear ?!?

-* make the vertex sets disjoint
+* either make the vertex sets disjoint before the union, ...
+* or expect the graphs to be disjoint from the start
+* i.e. a union of disjoint graphs?

 remarks